-Something old and something new is what you feel when you behold Edith Hegedüs' jewelry.
-In her unique collections, you are likely to find exclusive jewelry in gold and diamonds or combined with crafts, such as antique embroidery, hand-cut Italian coral or Victorian glass buttons.
+Something old and something new is what you feel when you behold Edith Hegedüs' jewellery.
+In her unique collections, you are likely to find exclusive jewellery in gold and diamonds or combined with crafts, such as antique embroidery, hand-cut Italian coral or Victorian glass buttons.

 Designer & Goldsmith

 Edith Hegedüs is a qualified industrial designer and a goldsmith.
 She worked for several years in the advertising and graphics industry before training as an industrial designer at Denmark's Design School in 1995.
 Subsequently, she worked for Ecco where she learned a lot but also realised that large companies were not a good match for her; she wanted to make a difference.

 The turning point in her career was when she was appointed as a manager at Josephine Bergsøe's shop in 1998.
 During that period she got acquainted with the profession of her dreams, where she could be involved in the design process all the way, from ideas, through development and completion, to meeting the customer face to face.
 Furthermore, she discovered that she had the two qualities that make a perfect foundation for training as a goldsmith – patience and a passion for perfection.
 Five lovely years at Bergsøe led her to do a master's apprenticeship with Marlene Juhl Jørgensen and Jo Riis Hansen (Line & Jo) and trained as a goldsmith in 2007.

 Edith's own dream came true in December 2011, when she opened her exclusive jewellery gallery No.10 Edith Hegedüs in Copenhagen – and a second dream was achieved on their 10th anniversary on 10 June 2022.